 - I suspect the A350s will get better seats in business class, though only time will tell

-- Regardless, Starlux’s business class soft product is exceptional, so this should be an all around great experience
+- Regardless, Starlux’s business class soft product is exceptional, so this should be a great experience

-Starlux Airlines has just taken delivery of its first Airbus A330-900neo, which is the carrier’s first wide body aircraft.
+Starlux Airlines has just put its first Airbus A330-900neo into service, which is the first wide body aircraft for the airline.
 It’s so exciting to see Starlux expanding, as the airline has great attention to detail, and is going for a luxury model rather than a low cost model.
-Unfortunately it’ll be several more months before this plane is put into service.

 What do you make of Starlux Airlines’ A330-900neo?